The Science of Game of Thrones

 Helen Keen

-Sobre este áudio
+Sobre este título

 Award-winning comedian and popular-science writer Helen Keen uncovers the astounding science behind the mystical, blood-soaked world of Game of Thrones, answering questions like: Is it possible to crush a person's head with your bare hands?
 What really happens when royal families interbreed?
-Does Cersei have borderline personality disorder?
+Does Cersei have Borderline Personality Disorder?
 What curious medical disorder does Hodor suffer from?
 And more.

 Join Keen as she investigates wildfire, ice walls, face transplants, and every wild feature of Westeros and beyond, revealing a magical world that may be closer to our own than we think.
 The Science of Game of Thrones is the ultimate guide to the epic series as well as the perfect gift for science-lovers and fans.
-So pour yourself a bowl of brown, climb on your beast of burden, and prepare yourself to experience the Seven Kingdoms as you have never have before.
+So pour yourself a bowl of brown, climb on your beast of burden, and prepare yourself to see the Seven Kingdoms as you have never seen them before.

 "The Science of Game of Thrones is required reading for anyone harboring a mote of curiosity about how magic manifests in our world in the guise of amazing real-life creatures and phenomena.
 It's also a great gift for the adorable know-it-alls in our lives who would love nothing more than to impress friends and woo the ladies by reciting the engineering calculation that explains how a baby dragon could immolate a grown man."—Salon